Children of the Corn (1984 film): Plot

 The film is set in the fictional town of Gatlin, Nebraska, an agricultural community surrounded by huge cornfields.
 When the corn crop fails one year, the townsfolk turn to prayer to ensure a successful harvest.
-However, 9-year-old Isaac Chroner takes all of the children in Gatlin into the cornfields and indoctrinates them into a religious cult based around a bloodthirsty deity called "He Who Walks Behind the Rows".
+However, nine-year-old Isaac Croner takes all of the Gatlin children into the cornfields and indoctrinates them into a religious cult based around a bloodthirsty deity called "He Who Walks Behind the Rows".
 Isaac and his subordinate Malachai lead the children in a revolution, murdering all of the adults in town as human sacrifices.
-Children Job and his sister Sarah are uninvolved in the sacrifices, having not attended the meetings in the cornfield with the other children.
-Sarah has visions portrayed through drawings.
+Children Job and his sister Sarah are uninvolved in the sacrifices, having not attended the meetings with the other children.

-Three years later, Vicky and her boyfriend Burt travel through rural Nebraska on their way to Seattle, where Burt will start working as a physician.
-Elsewhere, a young boy named Joseph tries to flee Gatlin, but is attacked in the corn; he stumbles out into the road and Burt accidentally runs over him.
+Three years later, Vicky and her husband, Burt, travel through rural Nebraska on their way to Seattle, where Burt will start work as a physician.
+A young boy named Joseph tries to flee Gatlin but is attacked in the corn; he stumbles out into the road and Burt accidentally runs over him.
 However, Burt discovers that his throat was cut beforehand.
-Burt and Vicky place Joseph's body and his suitcase in their trunk and search for a phone to call for help.
-They find Diehl, an elderly mechanic and the last adult in Gatlin, but he refuses them service, as he has agreed to supply the children with fuel in exchange for his life.
-However, Malachai breaks the pact and murders him against Isaac's wishes after Diehl tries to steer the couple away from Gatlin.
+Searching for help, the couple finds Diehl, an elderly mechanic and the last adult in Gatlin.
+He refuses them service, as he has agreed to supply the children with fuel in exchange for his life.
+Malachai breaks the pact and murders him after Diehl tries to steer the couple away from Gatlin.

 Vicky and Burt explore the abandoned town and find Sarah alone in a house.
-While Vicky stays with her, Burt searches the town.
-Malachai and his followers appear, capture Vicky, and take her to the cornfield, where they place her on a cross to be sacrificed.
+Malachai and his followers capture Vicky and take her to the cornfield, where they place her on a cross to be sacrificed.
 Burt enters the church, where a congregation of children led by a girl named Rachel are performing a cultural birthday ritual for Amos by drinking his blood from a pentagram-shaped cut on his body.
 Amos has turned 19, so is considered old enough for his "passing"—joining their god in the cornfield.
-Burt scolds the children for participating in a blood ritual.
-Rachel stabs Burt, then Malachai and the others chase him.
-Job rescues Burt and they hide in a fallout shelter with Sarah, where they learn Vicky was captured.
+Rachel stabs Burt, who is rescued by Job.
+They hide in a fallout shelter with Sarah.